In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 How fresh is the data returned by these endpoints?

 The API caches data briefly to optimize performance.
 Profile posts and company posts are refreshed at least every 6 hours.
 Company jobs are refreshed at least every 12 hours.
-If a post was published 30 minutes ago, it might not appear in the response yet, but it will be available within a few hours.
+If a post was published 30 minutes ago, it might not appear in the response yet, but it’ll be available within a few hours.

 Can I pull posts from private LinkedIn profiles?